justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 // res2: Int = 6
 ```

-Note that as long as we don't change the order in which the things are added together, we get the same result.
+Note that as long as we don't change the order in which the additions are performed, we get the same result.
 It is this property, associativity, that makes addition with integers a semigroup.
 Multiplication works the same way:

 ```scala
 def multiply(a: Int, b: Int) : Int = a * b